BharatGuturi/Climate-analysis-using-sql-alchemy/README.md

-# sqlalchemy-challenge
+# Climate analysis using sql alchemy
-This project is about the climate analysis of a specific area during a specific duration
+This project is about the climate analysis of a specific area during a specific duration.

+## Summary
 The project consists of the following:

   *  To perform an analysis of precipitation in the area